jmmastey/level_up_exercises/cyoa/README.md

+# WikiUniversity
+WikiUniversity is a completely open source community generate mooc.

 ## Choose Your Destiny

 We're going to spend some time on this one, so it's time to Choose Your Own Adventure™.
 You'll be writing one of these Rails applications and refactoring it for a while, so pick something interesting.